-Fall doesn’t have to be just waiting for winter… enjoy it with this fall scavenger hunt list for kids!
+Fall doesn’t have to be just waiting for winter… enjoy it with this nature scavenger hunt list for kids!

 Fall has always been a difficult time for me – it’s an in-between kind of season for those who live in the north that doesn’t really have anything amazing to do.
 It’s too cold for camping and such, but there’s no snow for winter sports.